SyedUmaidAhmed/Senior-CV-Coding-Exams/README.md

 ### Answer 5
 :heavy_check_mark:

+The notebook contains all visualization, Graphs and Confusion Matrices.
 The evaluation metrics are as follows: We have used the annotation files and applied five augmentation techniques on dataset.
 - Rotation
 - Brightness